 An example of the threat that German phosphorus bombs posed, and information about the toxic content they contained is detailed in the leaflet below.

 As the threat of invasion lessoned but the increase in bombing was imminent, this may have been a prudent use of the devices, yet concern about the safety of the grenades is mentioned frequently in the Kew Archive.

-A first documented incident involving poisoning of animals as a result of the use of SIP grenades is recorded in a study published by ADAMS AND STEWART in 1942 in the ministry of Agriculture journal.
+ADAMS, DAVIES AND ASHTON in 1942 in the ministry of Agriculture journal demonstrates how the SIP grenades were similarly a source of exposure to animals.
 Though the effects of the AW bombs are played down to some extent, the matter cannot have escaped the attention of those “top brass” in command.
 AW bombs were a threat to livestock, the environment and human health, especially if people ate animals that had grazed in fields contaminated by the exuberant activities of the local Home Guard.
 The threat to aquatic life, including fish given the ludicrous instruction to “store the containers under water” appears to have been largely ignored.

 The following letter from the National Archives is a further source of internal disquiet about the danger posed to troops at road blocks by the lasting white phosphorus in the toxic weapons.
 “I am making this report as I think it should be gone into by the higher authorities, as if we use AW bombs at our road blocks it means that our own troops passing along that road 3 weeks afterwards are running agreat risk of contamination.”

 The National Archives WO 199/189.
 Reproduced by permission to http://www.whatliesbeneathrattlechainlagoon.org.uk/